ArctosDB/documentation-wiki/_how_to/How-to-Use-Github-for-Arctos.markdown

 You do not need special permissions to do this.
 Without special permissions, however, you cannot label an issue, close an issue, assign an issue to another person, or assign a milestone to an issue.

 ### Arctos Users Team
-Any active Arctos user may request permission to become a member of the "[Users](https://github.com/orgs/ArctosDB/teams/arctos-users/members)" team.
+Any active Arctos user may request permission to become a member of the Arctos Users team.

 * "Users" may create and/or edit Arctos Handbook pages and organize (assign labels and milestone or vote by reacting) Issues.
 To become a member of this team, send an email with your name, institution, Arctos username and GitHub username to arctos-working-group-officers@googlegroups.com.